Jerry Lynn: Independent circuit (2003–2013)

 Lynn worked for the All World Wrestling League presents Big Time Wrestling from late 2003 to early 2004.

-Lynn participated in the East Coast Wrestling Association's eleventh-annual Super 8 Tournament, which he won after defeating Sonjay Dutt in the finals on November 10, 2007 in Newark, Delaware.
+Lynn participated in the East Coast Wrestling Association's eleventh-annual Super 8 Tournament, which he won after defeating Sonjay Dutt in the finals on November 10, 2007, in Newark, Delaware.

 In June 2007, Lynn debuted for Anarchy Championship Wrestling (ACW), based in Austin, Texas.
 Lynn won the ACW Heavyweight Championship in his first match by defeating Scot Summers.
 Lynn would hold the title for six months and after two time limit draws, Lynn lost the title back to Summers in a no time limit match in January 2008.
 Lynn continued wrestling for ACW through 2008 and in November, he won the ACW tag team titles with Scot Summers.
 Lynn and Summers remained tag team champions for over a year before losing the titles to the Submission Squad in January 2010.
 Lynn returned to ACW for a match in August 2011 and then again at the start of 2012.
 After announcing that he would be retiring at the end of the year, the rest of Lynn's appearances became known as the retirement tour for the Godfather of Anarchy.

-One of Amarillo's independent promotions, West-Texas Wrestling Association, announced January 12, 2008 at their second anniversary show that Jerry Lynn would face Kaos "The Rock Superstar" at WWA's Collision Course 3 on April 12, 2008 at The Nat "Brawl Room", hyping the fact they have two nationally known names facing off in a one-on-one match for Indy supremacy.
+One of Amarillo's independent promotions, West-Texas Wrestling Association, announced January 12, 2008, at their second anniversary show that Jerry Lynn would face Kaos "The Rock Superstar" at WWA's Collision Course 3 on April 12, 2008, at The Nat "Brawl Room", hyping the fact they have two nationally known names facing off in a one-on-one match for Indy supremacy.
 Lynn would face local star, Mark Wilson, instead, due to an injury sustained by Joey Munoz.
 Jerry Lynn would return to WWA frequently to face local Amarillo stars.
 He would also face, and defeat, Justin Credible and Raven, in separate matches in WWA.

-Lynn participated in Pro Wrestling Syndicate's Majestic Twelve Tournament on March 22, 2008 in Yonkers NY.
+Lynn participated in Pro Wrestling Syndicate's Majestic Twelve Tournament on March 22, 2008, in Yonkers, New York.
 Lynn teamed with Kenny Omega in the first round defeating Tommy Suede and Kevin Matthews.
 Omega eliminated Lynn in Round 2.
-Lynn's most recent PWS match was on May 8, 2010 when he defeated Vampiro in White Plains NY.
+Lynn's most recent PWS match was on May 8, 2010, when he defeated Vampiro in White Plains, New York.